mrisher/smtp-sts/mta-sts.md

 ### Policy Updates

-Updating the policy requires that the owner make changes in two places: the `_mta_sts` RR record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
+Updating the policy requires that the owner make changes in two places: the `_mta_sts` TXT record in the Policy Domain's DNS zone and at the corresponding HTTPS endpoint.
 In the case where the HTTPS endpoint has been updated but the TXT record has not been, senders will not know there is a new policy released and may thus continue to use old, previously cached versions.
 Recipients should